 Autistic kids almost always feel uncomfortable with the set of expected behaviours that are based on gender ‘rules’, in the same way they have trouble with many other social rules.
 If you look at the NHS definition of gender dysphoria, a discomfort with socially imposed gender roles is presented as a sign of someone being transgender.
-If gender identity becomes a protected characteristic, it will be suggested to autistic kids as a sign they need puberty blockers, surgery and all the rest of it and, it being a protected characteristic, it will then be illegal for a doctor, teacher or parent to cast doubt on that view.
+If gender identity is a protected characteristic, not recognising or conforming to gender roles might be suggested to autistic kids as a sign they need puberty blockers, surgery and all the rest of it and, it being a protected characteristic, it will then be illegal for a doctor, teacher or parent to cast doubt on that view.
 Illegal to say to their child, ‘are you sure you want to go through with this?
 You may well be feeling alienated because of your autism rather than because of gender mis-assignment.‘

 What you can do

 Just think of all the dashed hopes, wasted efforts and back-tracking.
 Just think of all the heart-aches and medical consequences.
 Please, please help us with this, rather than shout us down.
 If your MP is one of the ones rushing to make a stand for GRA, could you contact them?
 Could you ask them to think about how we deal with autistic kids first, and make sure kids’ doubts about where they fit in are not misunderstood, with all the harm that would entail?
 Ask your MP for enough time, and enough discussion, for everyone to hear each other’s views and for all of us to understand what we’re doing, and think up appropriate amendments or exclusions to protect those who *will be harmed* if this bill goes through as it stands.